 - Creatinine – 0.7 to 1.2 mg

 - BUN – less than 20 mg/dL

-- Urine output – how much pee the client has excreted
+- Urine output – how much urine (pee) the patient has excreted

-- Glomerular filtration rate (GFR) – how fast glomeruli (the little washer machines) in the kidneys wash blood milliliters per minute.
+- Glomerular filtration rate (GFR) – how fast glomeruli (the little washer machines) wash blood milliliters per minute in the kidneys.
 Normal GFR should be between 85 to 110 mL/min.
-Acute renal failure clients will show a GFR of less than 60.
+Acute renal failure patients will show a GFR of less than 60.

-- BUN and creatinine ratio – if creatinine and BUN have increased ratio.
+- BUN and creatinine ratio – if creatinine and BUN have an increased ratio.
 A creatinine that shows more than 1.2 mg will equate to a BUN that’s thrice as much.
-Example, if you have a creatinine level of 3 mg, your BUN will be 60 mg/dL.
+For example, if you have a creatinine level of 3 mg, your BUN will be 60 mg/dL.

-Now, if your BUN and creatinine are both increased, you have kidney involvement.
+Now, if BUN and creatinine increase, there is kidney involvement.
 If in case you are still confused with kidney involvement, just remember this by recalling that you have two kidneys, therefore, two lab values should both be increased.
-If you only have “burned BUNs,” then you’re probably just dehydrated.
+If you only have “burned BUNs,” you’re probably dehydrated.

 In the other lectures, we will have a comprehensive discussion on the topics of:

 - Chronic renal failure

 - Oliguric phase